John Singleton Copley: Rising reputation

 The income which Copley earned by painting in the 1760s was extraordinary for his town and time.
 It had promoted the son of a needy tobacconist into the local aristocracy.
 The foremost personages of New England came to his painting-room as sitters.
-He married, on November 16, 1769, Susanna Farnham Clarke, daughter of Richard and Elizabeth (Winslow) Clarke, the former being the very wealthy agent of the Honourable East India Company in Boston; the latter, a New England woman of Mayflower ancestry.
+He married, on November 16, 1769, Susanna Farnham Clarke, daughter of Richard and Elizabeth (Winslow) Clarke, the former being the very wealthy agent of the East India Company in Boston; the latter, a New England woman of Mayflower ancestry.
 The union was a happy one, and socially notable.
 Mrs. Copley was a beautiful woman of poise and serenity whose features are familiar through several of her husband's paintings.
 Copley had already bought land on the west side of Beacon Hill extending down to the Charles River.
 The newly married Copleys, who would have six children, moved into "a solitary house in Boston, on Beacon Hill, chosen with his keen perception of picturesque beauty".
 There, the Copleys lived with several enslaved servants.
 Their house was approximately on the site of the Appleton–Parker House on Beacon Street.
 Here were painted the portraits of dignitaries of state and church, graceful women and charming children, in the mode of faithful and painstaking verisimilitude which Copley had made his own.
 The family's style of living at this period was that of people of wealth.
 John Trumbull told Dunlap that in 1771, being then a student at Harvard College, he called on Copley, who "was dressed on the occasion in a suit of crimson velvet with gold buttons, and the elegance displayed by Copley in his style of living, added to his high repute as an artist, made a permanent impression on Trumbull in favor of the life of a painter."
+Though not much is known about his specific work process and professional minutiae, his studios in Boston became sites for high-class subjects to meet and discuss personal affairs and the execution of their depictions.
+He seemed to have disdain for artisan workers such as carpenters or cobblers and charged high fees for his commissions, to solidify his place in the Bostonian elite.